Dreamscent/Dreamscent.github.io/_posts/2020-03-16-My-OSCP-Journey.md

 **1.00am** - I finished confirming that I had the screenshots I needed.
 I had just below 6 hours left on my exam time and was about to tell the proctors to end my exam.
-But I decided, hey since I'm energised from having eaten some food, let's try and tickle last 25 point box for a bit.
+But I decided, hey since I'm energised from having eaten some food, let's try and tickle the last 25 point box for a bit.
 I had visited this box countless times since the start of the exam but there was nothing at all that I could find on it.
 Nada.
 Nope.
 Nothing.

 It was one heck of a box to get into.
 But hey, no harm trying anyway since there's nothing to lose except sleep at this point.
 If I felt tired, I would call it a day.